 Aeonium haworthii is from Tenerife in the Canary Islands where it grows in two widely separated populations on the north and south ends of the island from sea level up to 2,600 feet.
 The name Aeonium comes for Greek word 'aionion' or 'aionios' meaning immortal or everlasting for its succulent nature and presumed longevity.
 The specific epithet honors the English botanist and zoologist Adrian H. Haworth (1768-1833) who was a succulent plant specialist and for who the genus Haworthia is named.
 The species received the Royal Horticultural Society's Award of Garden Merit in 1993.

-The information about Aeonium haworthii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Aeonium haworthii that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.